kevcruzata/kevcruzata/README.md

 # Hey!
 Ciao!
 Kumusta?
 Kev here. 👑

 **Aspiring Software Developer**
-📍 Switzerland | 🗣️ Speaks English, Italian, and Filipino fluently
+📍 Locarno, Switzerland | 🗣️ Speaks English, Italian, and Filipino fluently
 🎨 A teacher at heart, a developer in the making — blending logic, empathy, and a love for learning.

 ---